 What do you do when you need to associate multiple fields between two tables?
-The Qlik[®] Associative Engine creates a synthetic key and everyone says that's bad!
-First it's good to understand what a synthetic key is.
-In reality it is basically just a concatenated key generated by the Associative Engine.
-The reason it's taboo is because it's automatic.
-You don't in theory know how it was made or what the results are going to be because it happened in a black box.
+The Qlik® Associative Engine creates a synthetic key and everyone says that is bad.
+First, it is good to understand what a synthetic key is.
+In reality, it is basically just a concatenated key generated by the Associative Engine.
+The reason it is taboo is because it is automatic.
+In theory, you do not know how it was made or what the results are going to be because it happened in a black box.

-What you should do is create your own concatenated key.
-As always, it is best practice to be explicit.
-So even if the output is the same, it's better to program with thoughtfulness, rather than laziness.
+The proper procedure is to create your own concatenated key.
+As always, it is a best practice to be explicit.
+Even if the output is the same, it is better to program with thoughtfulness, rather than laziness.